-Short Term Borrowing £000
+Long Term Borrowing £000 £000

-Balance as at 1st April 2018 0 13,022
+Balance as at 1 April 2019 0 13,522

 Cashflows:

-Repayments 0 (54,000)
+Repayments 0 (38,500)

-Borrowing 0 54,500
+Borrowing 0 29,750

-Balance as at 31st March 2019 0 13,522
+Balance as at 31 March 2020 0 4,772

-Short term borrowing is required to fund the capital financial requirement (see note 35).
+The reduction in short term borrowing is mainly due to the recovery of business rate deficits in 2019/20 and the benefit of having paid the 2019/20 pension contributions in advance, more analysis is provided in Note 5.
+The underlying requirement for short term borrowing is to fund the capital financial requirement (see note 35).
 It is therefore funding property, plant and equipment with long useful lives.
 In the medium term it is likely that Council will replace short term with long term borrowing when this is considered to be in the best financial interest of the Council.